The Malta Public Holidays list for 2017, 2018, 2019 and 2020.

 family or friends to celebrate.

-It has become customery to go to local hotels for two nights during these days and join the celbrations with tourists and all.
+It has become customary to go to local hotels for two nights during these days and join the celebrations with tourists and all.

-Malta Public Holidays a useful informative page about our islands.
+Malta Public Holidays a useful information page about our Maltese feasts and other celebrated days.